This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Assemblyman Kevin McCarty, D-Sacramento, who sponsored the legislation, said that the intent of the law is to give applicants with a criminal record the opportunity to be judged on their qualifications and not their criminal histories.
 "After a conditional offer has been made there is nothing preventing an employer from conducting a background check," he said.

-Roughly 7 million Californians, or nearly one in three adults in the state, have an arrest or conviction record that can undermine their efforts to obtain employment, according to McCarty's office.
+Roughly 7 million Californians, have an arrest or conviction record that can undermine their efforts to obtain employment, according to McCarty's office.

 Nationwide, 29 states and over 150 cities and counties have adopted ban-the-box laws, and in 2013, California passed a similar law that applied to state agencies, cities and counties.
 Ten states and 15 major cities have adopted ban-the-box hiring laws that cover both public- and private-sector employers.